 - Prepare the glaze first if using.
 Whisk together coconut milk powder and maple syrup until smooth.
 Place in the fridge to thicken.

 - In a large bowl, whisk together flour, sugar, baking powder, and salt (if using).

 - Add butter cubes and combine with a pastry cutter, fork, or your fingertips to form pea-sized crumbs.

-- Add in mashed pumpkin and 5 tbsp coconut milk.
+- Add in pumpkin and 4 tbsp coconut milk.
 Mix until the dough is moistened and comes together.
-Add an extra tablespoon of coconut milk if needed.
+Add more coconut milk if needed.

 - Lightly flour a work surface and turn the dough out onto it.
 Form into a ball then cut into 8 triangles.
 Transfer scones to a plate (make sure they don't touch) and chill in the fridge while the oven preheats.

 - When the oven is ready, transfer scones to the lined baking sheet and place in the oven.
 Bake 20-25 minutes until lightly browned.

 - If using the glaze, drizzle on scone immediately before serving.
 The glaze is sticky and will not completely harden, so store leftover scones unglazed.